Dotnet-IO-logger/core/README.md

 ## Additional feature

-In case if you want to reuse DIOL logic for your application you may want to check [diol backend service doc](https://github.com/Dotnet-IO-logger/core/wiki/1.-Diol-backend-service).
+In case you want to reuse DIOL logic for your application you may want to check [diol backend service doc](https://github.com/Dotnet-IO-logger/core/wiki/1.-Diol-backend-service).

 Highlights:

 * **Easy to install**: Distributed as a dotnet cli command.
-Can be installed via `dotnet isntall` command
+Can be installed via `dotnet install` command.
-* **SignalR service**: Supports realtime notification for each log
+* **SignalR service**: Supports realtime notification for each log.

 ## Feedback and contribution